 Varicoceles can develop over time and affect any man at any time in his life.

 Although it does not always produce symptoms, when it does, they can be unpleasant and uncomfortable.

 - Visible, enlarged veins in the scrotum

-- Lump in scrotum that is not painful
+- Lump in the scrotum that is not painful

 - Pain that is worse when standing, during hot weather, or during exercise

-Signs of a varicocele can often be observed by your physician, but imaging such as ultrasound is helpful in diagnosing the condition and planning appropriate treatment.
+While your physician may visualize a varicocele without testing, imaging such as ultrasound is helpful when diagnosing the condition and planning appropriate treatment.